phatblat/UnitTestingWithQuick/presentation.md

 [I want](about://blank) to add items back to inventory when they are returned or exchanged, [so that](about://blank) I can track inventory.

+^
+- Answers the who, what and why?

 ---

 # Gherkin

-[Scenario 1:](about://blank) Items returned for refund should be added to inventory.
+[Scenario:](about://blank) Items returned for refund should be added to inventory.
 [Given](about://blank) that a customer previously bought a black sweater from me [and](about://blank) I have three black sweaters in inventory, [when](about://blank) they return the black sweater for a refund,